rpgjs/rpgjs-documentation/docs/guide/create-tileset.md

 :::

-1. Place the image in `src/client/maps/assets`
+1. Place the image in <PathTo to="baseModule" file="client/maps/assets" />
-2. Then create the following file in `src/client/characters/medieval.ts`
+2. Then create the following file in <PathTo to="baseModule" file="client/characters/medieval.ts" />

 ```ts
 import { Spritesheet } from '@rpgjs/client'